 We, Divergent Insights Pte.
 Ltd (“Company”) on behalf of itself and its affiliates worldwide under “Divergent Insights”, having its principal office at 10 Anson Road, #22-02 International Plaza, Singapore 079903 as data controller.

 Divergent Insights Pte Ltd (referred to as “our”, “us” and “we” in this notice) is part of Divergent Insights Group, a global market research group.
 We help our clients to improve how they advertise and market, whether by print, post, email or on websites.
 We believe that the responsible use of data supports business growth and builds strong relationships between brand and consumer.
 As a business, we are committed to respecting and protecting the privacy of all individuals with whom we interact.
-We are committed to being transparent in our handling of personal information and processing personal information at all times in accordance with applicable privacy and data protection laws.
+We are committed to being always transparent in our handling of personal information and processing personal information in accordance with applicable privacy and data protection laws.

 As part of its social responsibility, Divergent Insights Pte Ltd is committed to international compliance with data protection laws, regulations, and rules.
 This privacy & data protection policy (“Policy” or “Data Protection Policy”) applies worldwide to Divergent Insights and is based on globally accepted basic principles on data protection.
 This Policy adopts the fundamental principles of the EU’s General Data Protection Regulation (“GDPR”) as the minimum standard to which Divergent Insights, its employees and suppliers must adhere.
 Although this should go without saying, it does not make GDPR itself applicable to us globally.